Subscribe to the AI newsletter and become one with our AI integrated Cybernetic Society!

 Culture Cluster F

 The notion of Cultural Hegemony seems to have bled from some hypothetical “Capitalist” class culture that is acting as inertia, into culture in terms of race or origin.
+It is a consequence of post modernism philosophy.
 Culture is actually a rather poorly defined term, another area of ambiguity.
 These philosophical notions seemed to have seeped into and taken root in vulnerable areas of political psychology like us vs. them mentalities, as well as entitlement and victimhood pathologies.
 These areas can be vulnerable to that ambiguity we keep attributing (where assumptions must be made).
 These are already, themselves, rooted in upheaval and anarchy to some extent.
 This notion of undermining, uprooting and destroying the Cultural Hegemony (Whiteness apparently) is in the name of Marxism to implement Communism in the west.
 It appears to have practically found its own self-validation in the surface level race relations in America by harnessing some of the above mentioned primitive, innate psychological tendencies (racism) and deeming them acceptable when directing them at the Cultural Hegemony (apparently, the White cultural class, whatever that means).

 It’s not just about race, but also about class and gender.
 The idea is that there are dominant cultures in society, and they have power over other cultures.
 This power can be economic, political or social.
 “Cultural hegemony” is the idea that a group of people can use their power to impose their beliefs and values on other groups just by existing within the culture.